drimal/llm_manager/README.md

 This package abstracts differences between model providers such as OpenAI, AWS Bedrock, and Ollama.
 It lets you write application code that is **provider-agnostic**, with support for both text and chat-style prompt formats.

 ---

 ## Features

-- 🔁 Consistent interface across LLM providers
+- Consistent interface across LLM providers
-- 🧱 Plug-and-play provider architecture
+- Plug-and-play provider architecture
-- ⚙️ Factory-based initialization
+- Factory-based initialization
-- 🔒 System-level prompt support
+- System-level prompt support
-- 📦 Built-in clients for:
+- Built-in clients for:
   - OpenAI
   - AWS Bedrock
   - Ollama
-- 💡 Easy extensibility for new/custom providers
+  - Easy extensibility for new/custom providers

+## Reflection Prompting

+The reflection module enables iterative refinement of model outputs.
+After an initial generation, the model can "reflect" on its own response across multiple iterations using configurable reflection strategies (e.g., critique, self-improve, summarize) .
+This helps produce more coherent, accurate, and self-corrected answers.

 ---